harishsemwal/Mastering-PHP-From-Novice-to-Expert/README.md

 # PHP

-I Learn complete PHP, Now i am feeling amazing because i dive into the backend technology of web development.
+I learned complete PHP.
+Now I feel amazing because I have delved into the backend technology of web development.

 This repository contains the code and concepts I learned during a comprehensive journey into PHP programming.
 Below are the topics covered in this tutorial, along with brief descriptions and links to specific code examples.